 - Unresponsiveness, loss of consciousness

-Drugs containing fentanyl or similar highly potent opioids (called fentanyl analogues), even in very small amounts, substantially increase the risk of overdose and death.
+Substances containing fentanyl or its analogues - even in very small amounts - substantially increase the risk of overdose and death.

 - A liquid, or a white or brown powder